-"It’s a friendly and collaborative environment in the Department.
+"It’s a friendly and collaborative environment.
 We work mostly in a wide and comfortable office and, occasionally, we have the opportunity to run experiments with real cars or in the test rig lab."

 Investigating control actions in high-performance sports cars